');

 About Congress, OH

-Congress is a small community in Ohio with a population of 86 residents.
-The median household income is $61,875 per year, which is near the national average.
-The median age in Congress is 57.2 years.
+Congress is a small community located in Ohio with a population of 86 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $61,875 per year, which is 18% below the national median of $75,149.
+The median age of 57.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Congress, OH